 2. Associate Dean for Academic Programs, or other college faculty member or administrator appointed by the Dean (vice chair)

 3. Director, Office of Teacher Services and School Relations

+4. Director, EdD program

 Elected Faculty Members (voting)

 1. Each academic department/unit that offers a program leading to certification by Kentucky’s Education Professional Standards Board (EPSB) may elect one faculty representative per program area.
 A “program area” is defined as a content area in which an EPSB-approved graduate and/or undergraduate major is offered.